denis-fekete/iis_project/docs/UseCases.md

 ### User
 - ✅ list all conferences
     - ✅ see details about conference
-        - ❌ list lecturers of conference
+        - ✅ list lecturers of conference
-            - ❌ see details about lecturer (list of lectures, own bio, etc...)
+            - ❌ (partialy) see details about lecturer (list of lectures, own bio, etc...)
         - ✅ start reservation process
-        - ❌ can offer my own lecture to any future conference and become a potential speaker
+        - ✅ can offer my own lecture to any future conference and become a potential speaker
 - ✅ list all reservations
     - ✅ become visitor without doing anything
     - ❌ pay for a ticket